 To select a function and go to the Function Detail Report, click any function name that appears in the Function Name column.

 To compare profiling information from different labs, use the Comparison listboxes and buttons (found in the top of each page).
 Comparison information always displays in a maroon color font.
-The other examples (see the links at the top of this example) provide examples of how to use comparisons to pinpoint problems.
+The other examples (see the links at the top of this example) show how to use comparisons to pinpoint problems.

 To find which lab the main profiling data (black or blue text) comes from, look at the orange highlighted text at the top of the displayed page or in the top toolbar.